Photosynq/PhotosynQ-Documentation/docs/projects/adding-project-questions.md

 1. Select the type of question you want to add from the 'Add a question' drop down menu.
 2. See below for instructions on creating each type of question.
-3. Click 'Add a question' to add another question, you can add as many questions as you need.
+3. Click 'Add a question' to add another question.
+You can add as many questions as you need.
 4. To reorder questions, click on 'Reorder Questions.'
 5. Drag the questions into the new order.
 6. Select 'Done reorder.'